 - This icon opens and closes the sidebar shown here. - These dropdown menus let you navigate between mailboxes and can be used instead of clicking on the sidebar. - Click this circular icon to toggle between showing all emails and only unread emails. - These are email inboxes and as you can see, we have four email accounts set up in Mail; however, you can have more or less if you prefer. - When you identify a sender as a VIP, their name appears in this section.
-Click the triangle to open and close it, and click on a name in the list to see emails from that person. - This is your email accounts' Sent folder.
-Click on it to see emails you've sent.
-Open them and you can forward or resend them. - Junk emails, or spam, are sent to this folder.
-You can send them there yourself too (see '5'). - Emails you've thrown away are sent to the Bin.
-You can take them out

-- again, or empty the Bin, just like the macOS Dock's Bin. - Smart mailboxes let you set up rules, so emails that meet the conditions applied appear in a smart folder as well as in the main inbox. - When Mail is downloading new emails, this message appears, showing you how many are being downloaded. - Your emails appear here.
+Click the triangle to open and close it, and click on a name in the list to see emails from that person. - The Sent folder.
+Click on it to see sent emails.
+Open them and you can forward or resend them. - Junk emails are sent to this folder.
+You can move them there yourself. - Emails you've thrown 18 away are sent to the Bin.
+You can take them out again, or empty the Bin, just like the macOS Dock's Bin. - Smart mailboxes let you set up rules, so emails that meet the conditions applied appear in a smart folder as well as in the main inbox. - When Mail is 20 downloading new emails, a message appears at the foot of the sidebar, showing how many there are. - Your emails appear here.
 Unread emails are shown with a blue dot to the left.
 Click on an email to open it in the main window ('22'). - This is the main window, showing the currently selected email.
-Emails can contain text, images, links and more. - If the email's sender is in your Contacts and has a picture, it appears here.
+Emails can contain text, images, links and more. - This is the time the email was sent.
+If it wasn't sent today, the date is shown here too. - If the email's sender is in your Contacts and has a picture, it appears here.
 If not, it's just a grey circle with an initial in it.